Expert Therapeutic Practice Consulting

 Managing Outer Adaptation with In-depth Work.
 Often in-depth analysts will focus more on deep, inner feelings and exploration while adaptive functioning is not directly addressed.
 Dr. Frisch encourages a shuttling back and forth between the inner depth and the exploration of adaptation in the ‘real world’.
 As the patient looks at details of their life, insight is gleaned.

 Incorporating Somatic Interventions – Orgonomy.
 Dr. Frisch is an expert in Orgonomy, the application of the work of Wilhelm Reich.
 She trains professionals in treatments that can incorporate somatic interventions.
 These interventions can offer relief of long inhibited affect sometimes somatized and resulting in difficult symptoms: severe depression, chronic pain, generalized anxiety and other stress manifestations.

 Creating a Successful Workshop.
 Dr. Frisch has extensive experience presenting weeklong workshops at Esalen® as well as public and professional trainings in other venues.
 She can help you create and deliver workshops, including elements such as curriculum planning, administration, and marketing.

-- Dr. Frisch’s consultations are not therapy or legal advice, and carry no guarantee of results.
+- Dr. Frisch’s therapeutic practice consultations are not therapy or legal advice, and carry no guarantee of results.